 Official 7 Day National Weather Service Forecast (CAZ355)

-Saturday Night: Mostly clear in the evening then cloudy.
-Lows in the upper 50s.
+Tuesday Night: Mostly clear in the evening then mostly cloudy.
+Lows around 50.

 Product Disclaimer